ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/parametric-functions.md

 ## uniqUpTo(N)(x)

-Calculates the approximate number of different values of the argument up to a specified limit, `N`.
-This function is useful when you want to get a rough estimate of the number of unique values in a column but you're not interested in the exact count due to performance considerations.
-If the number of different argument values is greater than `N`, this function returns `N` + 1.
+Calculates the number of different values of the argument up to a specified limit, `N`.
+If the number of different argument values is greater than `N`, this function returns `N` + 1, otherwise it calculates the exact value.

 Recommended for use with small `N`s, up to 10.
 The maximum value of `N` is 100.